Pink Floyd – The Wall: Soundtrack

 The film soundtrack contains most songs from the album, albeit with several changes, as well as additional material (see table below).

-The only songs from the album not used in the film are "Hey You" and "The Show Must Go On".
+The only songs from the album that are absent from in the film are "Hey You" and "The Show Must Go On".
 "Hey You" was deleted as Waters and Parker felt the footage was too repetitive (eighty percent of the footage appears in montage sequences elsewhere) but a workprint version of the scene is included as a bonus feature on the DVD release.

-A soundtrack album from Columbia Records was listed in the film's end credits, but only a single containing "When the Tigers Broke Free" and the rerecorded "Bring the Boys Back Home" were released.
-"When the Tigers Broke Free" later became a bonus track on the 1983 album The Final Cut.
-Guitarist David Gilmour dismissed the album as a collection of songs that had been rejected for The Wall project, but were being recycled.
+A soundtrack album from Columbia Records was listed in the film's end credits, but only a single containing "When the Tigers Broke Free" with the rerecorded "Bring the Boys Back Home" as a B-side was released.
+"When the Tigers Broke Free" later became a bonus track on the 2004 onwards version of the 1983 album The Final Cut, which guitarist David Gilmour dismissed as a collection of recycled songs that were rejected from The Wall.
 The song, in the edit used for the single, also appears on the 2001 compilation album Echoes: The Best of Pink Floyd.

+With the exception of "When the Tigers Broke Free" and "Bring the Boys Back Home," none of the reworked Wall songs heard in the film have been officially released.

 In addition to the above, Vera Lynn's rendition of "The Little Boy That Santa Claus Forgot" was used as background music during the opening scenes.